-A “key employee” is a salaried, FMLA-eligible employee who is among the highest paid 10 percent of all the employees employed by the employer within 75 miles of the employee’s worksite.
+A key employee is a salaried, FMLA-eligible employee who is among the highest paid 10 percent of all the employees within 75 miles of the worksite.
 To determine the top ten percent of earners, the company must take into account all forms of payment including “wages, premium pay, incentive pay, and non-discretionary and discretionary bonuses.”
 This calculation must be made as of the date the key employee gives notice of leave.

-An employer who believes that reinstatement may be denied to a key employee must give written notice to the employee at the time the employee gives notice of the need for FMLA leave (or when FMLA leave commences, if earlier) that he or she qualifies as a key employee.
-The employer must then give a second written notice as soon as it determines that the substantial and grievous economic injury test will be met and that it intends to deny restoration.
+An employer who believes that reinstatement may be denied to a key employee must give written notice to the employee.
+This notice must be given at the time the employee gives notice of the need for FMLA leave (or when FMLA leave commences, if earlier).
+The employer must then give a second written notice as soon as it intends to deny restoration.

 Upon learning that an employer believes that an employee is a key employee, the employee must be given a reasonable amount of time to return.
 Even if a key employee doesn’t return to work in response to the employer’s notice, they may still request reinstatement at the expiration of their leave.

 Upon a key employee’s request for reinstatement, the employer must perform a third evaluation at that time to reevaluate whether reinstating the employee would cause significant economic harm.